-My Web Career is an awesome tool for discovering and visualizing your current connections at a media company you are interested in.
+My Web Career (this tool seems to be currently down) is an awesome tool for discovering and visualizing your current connections at a media company you are interested in.
 Just look through your contacts’ current companies – the connection is visualized through the line color and thickness:

 - Red Links means current position